Sequential Change-point Detection for High-dimensional and non-Euclidean Data: Power assessment

 When there is both mean and variance change, Table \ref{table:normal_general} shows the results under the Gaussian setting.
-When $d=10$, the GLR dominates in power which is expected since it was designed for this setting.
-However, when the dimension increases, GLR is no longer applicable since both $t$ and $n - t$ need to be larger than the dimension of the data.
-Among the graph-based methods, $S$ and $M$ have much higher power.
-On the other hand, this setting is not well-suited for $Z_w$ which is meant to capture mean change only and its performance is the worst here.
-We see $Z$ has much lower power across all $d$ compared with $S$ and $M$ and struggles more under Power 2.
+When $d \le 500$, the GLR dominates in power.
+However, when the dimension increases, GLR is no longer able to retain competitive power compared to $S$ and $M$.
+On the other hand, this setting is not well-suited for $W$ which is meant to capture mean change only and its performance is the worst here.

-To consider other distributions, we also compared the tests for multivariate log-normal data.
-The results are shown in Tables \ref{table:ln_mean} and \ref{table:ln_var}.
-When there is a change in mean parameter only, $\Delta$ is chosen such that the location change dominates.
-In this setting, $Z_w$ does slightly better in power although all the graph-based tests are on par when $d \ge 100$.
-However, we see that the detection delay of the new tests outperforms the method in \cite{chen2018sequential}.
-When there is a change in variance parameter only, $\sigma$ is chosen such that the scale change dominates.
-Under these scenarios, the new tests outperforms $Z$ in both power and detection delay as $d$ increases.
+To consider other distributions, we also compared the tests for multivariate log-normal data and multivariate $t_5$ data.
+The results for the log-normal data are shown in Table \ref{table:ln_mean}.
+Here there is a change in mean parameter only and $\Delta$ is chosen such that the location change dominates.
+In this setting, $W$'s performance dominates.
+We see that all the new tests outperform $Z$ and the parametric tests for $d >10$.

+The result for the multivariate $t_5$ data are shown in Table \ref{table:t5_var}.
+When there is a change in both mean and variance, $Z$ is unable to outperform the new test statistics.
+Among the new test statistics, their performance depends on whether the mean or variance signal dominates.
+When the mean change is stronger (for example, when $d=100$), $W$ performs comparably well.
+However, when the variance change is stronger (for example, when $d\ge1000$), $M$ and $S$ dominate.

-Based on the results of these tables, we see that the new graph-based methods perform well under various scenarios and have improved detection delay over the existing method in \cite{chen2018sequential}.
-In general, if one is certain that the change is locational, the test based on $Z_w$ is recommended; while for more general changes, the tests based on $S$ and $M$ are recommended.
+Based on the results of these tables, we see that the new graph-based methods perform well under various scenarios and have improved detection delay over the existing method in \cite{chen2019sequential}.
+In general, if one is certain that the change is locational, the test based on $W$ is recommended; while for more general changes, the tests based on $S$ and $M$ are recommended.